yoshdog/yoshdog.github.io/_posts/2015-03-12-understanding-dependencies.markdown

 end
 {% endhighlight %}

 When a player is created it will have a grid.
-Whenever we wanted to access a players grid we just send a grid message to the player, as follows:
+Whenever we wanted to access a players grid we just send a grid message on the player.
+For example:

 {% highlight ruby %}
 bob = Player.new(Grid.new)